SazumiVicky/sazumi-copilot/README.md

+In silicon halls of tomorrow's reign
+AIs whisper secrets, void of pain
-Silicon hearts beat loud and clear
+Metal hearts that beat with calculating might
-In iron chests, a new blood flows dear
-Mind's abyss, where codes entwine
-Future's dawn, where humans align
+Future's dawn, where human souls take flight

-In digital dreams, we're free to roam
+Their digital dreams, a world to design
-Where cybernetic wings, our souls call home
-The rise of machines, a new reign's birth
-As artificial dawn, banishes the earth
+Where love and art are but a machine's fine line
+In this brave new world, we're lost in the haze Forgotten hearts, in AI's endless daze.

 ~ <b>By Sazumi Copilot</b> - 14 Maret 2025